mr-sergito/CostCraft/README.md

 1. Product cost calculation:
   - Add a new product and calculate the cost of producing one unit.
   - Allow users to input:
-    - Product name.
+    - Product name and units produced.
-    - Materials used:
-      - Name, quantity purchased, metric unit, price for that quantity.
+    - Direct costs involved in production:
+      - Materials: Name, purchased quantity, its metric unit and price; and used quantity and its metric unit.
-      - Quantity and metric unit consumed.
+      - Labor: Hourly rate and hours worked.
-    - Utility costs (e.g., time, water, light, gas, rent).
   - Automatically calculate:
-    - Real price for one unit of the product.
+    - Real price for one unit of the product and the total production.
-    - Sale price based on the desired profit percentage.
+    - Sale prices based on the desired profit percentage.
 3. User account management:
   - Allow registered users to:
     - Save calculations.